-What I found: There were ZERO East Asian women on Cosmo’s covers.
+What I found: There were zero East Asian women on Cosmo’s covers.
 I included Armenian Kim Kardashian in “brown,” although it’s possible she does not identify as such, which would skew the numbers even further in favor of white women.
 (As one commenter pointed out below, “Armenians are Caucasian.
 Armenia is even located in the Caucasus….where that word originates from and also there plenty of Armenians who look like White women and identify as White.
-Just like there are Armenians who have darker features and might identity as POC, however most Armenians I have met (myself included) identify as White.”)
+Just like there are Armenians who have darker features and might identify as POC, however most Armenians I have met (myself included) identify as White.”)

 - White: 114 (86.36%)

 This is the category I cared most about.
 However, having hard numbers in front of me just made me feel even more disappointed.
 Nearly 87% of the women who’ve been on the cover of Cosmopolitan Magazine FOR THE PAST 10 YEARS were white.

 To be fair, Cosmo IS getting better about this.
 In 2001, 100% of their covers were white women.
 In 2011, 75% were white.
 Less than the average, but not by much.
 I do recognize that part of the problem is simply that women of color in Hollywood do not exist on the same vast scale as white women.